-Linda Cohn has served as a SportsCenter anchor since joining ESPN in 1992.
+Linda Cohn has served as a SportsCenter anchor since joining ESPN in 1992, now regularly hosting the 1-3 p.m.
+ET edition.
 Her straightforward style and natural humor create an easy rapport with viewers.
-Cohn had the honor of co-hosting the first-ever SportsCenter in high definition from ESPN’s new Digital Center on June 7, 2004.
+Cohn had the honor of co-hosting the first-ever SportsCenter in high definition from ESPN’s then-new Digital Center on June 7, 2004.

 Along the way, she has also hosted ESPNEWS; weekly NASCAR segments on ESPNEWS during the “Chase for the Cup.”
 In 2006, Cohn handled play-by-play commentator for ESPN2 and ABC’s WNBA games including the All-Star game and Finals on ABC, and the WNBA Draft.
 She has also provided on-site SportsCenter reports from the Men’s Final Four, X Games and Winter X Games; and weekly “Extra Point” commentaries on ESPN Radio.